obsidionlabs/app-example/README.md

 ### simulate() with `aztec_call` not working

-If simulate() with `aztec_call` not working and it's not resolved even after clearing wallet connect cache, there is a chance that you open either obsidion wallet tab or app tab in multiple tabs.
+If simulate() with `aztec_call` not working, and it's not resolved even after clearing wallet connect cache, one of the followings might be the cause.

+#### 1. Wallet Tab Closed
+If wallet tab, e.g. obsidion.vercel.app, is closed, simulation rpc call gets drop.
+Make sure you keep it open while using dapp.

+#### 2. Duplicate Tabs
+you open either obsidion wallet tab or app tab in multiple tabs.

 ### CORS error with your local sandbox.